Glossary topic

 Squeeze

 A 3-bet after one player has opened and at least one other has called.
-Both must fold, so size larger than a standard 3-bet to deny them profitable calls.
+Both have to fold for the play to print, so size larger than a standard 3-bet to deny them profitable calls.

 Steal